shieldgenerator7/DnD-Stories/Wyl/Wyl Magic System.md

 When a spell says “you divine…”, it follows these rules:

--   It requires 100 wyls per question.
+-   It requires 100wyls per question.
 More for hard questions, less for easy questions
     -   It assumes 100mi range
 -   It takes time to answer.
 Asking the question takes 1 round, and you receive the answer 1 round later.
 Even later for hard questions, instantly for easy questions.
 -   Some spells have continual effects.
 These spells are constantly asking the question and getting a reply.
 Often the answer is 1 round behind in cases that require real time updates.